Lennster1/Hypixel-Skyblock-Utilities/README.md

 Thanks alot for lots of repos on github for inspiration.
 Thanks to  Expqnded for being kind random person who decided to help me.
-And finally, huge thanks to @outsparkled and @megiryuu doing lots of work on this as an volunteer.
+And finally, huge thanks to @outsparkled, @neyi780 and @megiryuu doing lots of work on this as an volunteer.